lloda/ra-ra/README.md

 * Handling of nested (‘ragged’) arrays is inconsistent.
 * No SIMD to speak of.

-Please have a look at TODO for a concrete list of known bugs.
+Please see the TODO file for a concrete list of known bugs.

 #### Out of scope